-If you have been arrested, have made a plea agreement with the state of Florida, or have been convicted of a criminal offense at trial, you have a record of these proceedings that are accessible in large part to the public.
-The state of Florida has one of the most open public records systems in the country.
-This has many benefits, but also negative consequences for those that have had interactions with the criminal justice system.
+If you have been arrested, made a plea agreement with the state of Florida, or have been convicted of a criminal offense at trial, a record of these proceedings is accessible to a large part of the public.
+The state of Florida has one of the most open record systems in the county.

 There are ways to have these records removed.
-Florida law provides for the sealing and expungement of criminal records.
-However, the rules regarding sealing and expunction of records can be fairly confusing and there are significant limitations in Florida as to what can be sealed or expunged.
+Florida law provides for the sealing and expungement of specific criminal records.
+However, the rules regarding sealing and expunction can be confusing.
+Florida has strict limitations of what can be sealed and expunged.

 What is the difference between sealing and expunging a record?

 In three decades, incarceration has increased by more than 500 percent.
 The United States has the highest incarceration rate in the world.
 With approximately half a million prisoners released each year, the stigma of a criminal record follows them back into society, where it presents a significant barrier to reintegrating into society.

 Even for those who were never incarcerated, a criminal record, even for misdeamonors, can present a major barrier to employment.
 Even if a person with a criminal record is able to find a job, the record may prevent them from advancing regardless of their hard work to achieve their goals.

 Having a criminal record expunged offers numerous benefits to help you move forward with your life after having a brush with the law.
 With an expungement, Florida law allows you to legally deny or fail to disclose the arrests and convictions in the sealed or expunged record.
 Other benefits include:

 - You can seek professional licenses or certificates by legally denying prior criminal history that has been sealed or expunged.

 - Depending on the type of crime, an expungement could have a positive effect on your credit rating